adrianzech/docker/README.md

 # Personal docker compose collection

-Bellow are some notes for some manual steps.
+Bellow are notes for some manual steps.

 # Networks